 How risky is the supply chain?

 The supply chain for PBM services carries an overall moderate level of risk, which hampers buyer power.
-Buyers of PBM services should remain conscious of moderate supply chain risk because disruptions in the drug supply can disrupt the dispensing and payment of claims and other services.
-Pharmaceutical manufacturers present...
+Buyers of PBM services should remain conscious of the moderate supply chain risk because disruptions in the drug supply can disrupt the dispensing and payment of claims and other services.
+Pharmaceutical manufacturers...
 Subscribe to learn more.